How to Eat Healthy When You're Home All The Time

 - Aim for quick meals on busy nights.
 Try recipes that are simple to make and easy to clean up, like pasta, soups, or casseroles.
 These dishes can often be made ahead of time.
 Then you can reheat them when you're short on time.

-- Order takeout.
+- Plan to order takeout.
 There are some days when a home-cooked meal just isn't going to happen.
 And that's okay.
 Give yourself a break.
 Choose your busiest day, and plan to order takeout that day.

 - Buy foods that last.

 Choose fresh foods, including onions, garlic, and potatoes.
 And don't rule out frozen, canned, and dried foods.
-Foods like these—that last—can help you pull a healthy meal together quickly.
-Try livening up frozen vegetables with dried herbs and spices.
+Foods that last can help you pull a healthy meal together quickly.
+Try livening up frozen broccoli with chopped garlic.
 Rice can be a simple base for any meat, egg, bean, or vegetable dish.
-Add dried fruit to oatmeal while it simmers on the stove.
+Add dried cranberries to oatmeal while it simmers on the stove.

 - Surround yourself with foods you want to eat.

 It can be easier to eat healthy foods when you have them on hand.
-Try stocking healthy ingredients and snacks.
+Try stocking healthy ingredients and snacks that you enjoy.

 - Cook something new.

-The same recipes can get old.
+The same recipes tend to get old.
 Try some of these tips to help you find inspiration.

 - Check out cookbooks from the library.
 It's a great way to try a variety of recipes and cuisines without crowding your bookshelf.
-When you need another dose of inspiration, head back for another book.
+When you need another dose of inspiration, swap one cookbook out for another.

 - Search for new recipes online.
 There are many websites, blogs, and other free sources for lots of recipes.
 Do some research, try some recipes, and find your favorites.